 Wednesday, October 3, 2018

 One of the most successful Wall Street investors of all time provides practical insight and keen analysis on how to understand, track and react to the ups and downs of the stock market.
+Watch the video of this program.

 Join us for a lunchtime program with professor and author Roy Germano.
 Please note: This program will be held on the 5th Floor of 48 Wall Street.